jlperla/web-academic/content/post/ubc-course-advice/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "UBC Math and Economics Course Advice"
+title: "UBC Math, Computer Science, and Economics Course Advice"
 subtitle: ""
 summary: "Not every top student should choose to get a PhD in economics or finance.
 But if you are considering it, then some advanced preparation can make your life easier"
 tags: []